manijak/nativescript-carousel/README.md

 - (iOS) PagerIndicator animations not available for iOS, only Android.
 - (Android) In order to show the PageIndicators on top of the Carousel, wrap the `<Carousel>` inside a `<GridLayout>`.
 - (Android) Auto- and Infinite-paging not available.
-- (Angular) Only static slides work, the dynamic ones with binding do not (for now).

 ## Usage